How to Become a Registered Nurse in Canada

 - Also, qualify for the RN Jurisprudence Exam.

-- Nursing practice is the category for which the international student is applying within three years prior to issuance of the Certificate of Registration.
+- Nursing practice is the category for which the international student applies within three years before the issuance of the certificate of registration.

 - Submit if any offers for jobs were made previously and if they agreed to work or not with relevant reasons.